Half-built job taken over by supporters of Champions League winners during Sunday's victory parade

 Hundreds of fans broke on to the site, a build-to-rent development on Strand Street in the city’s docks area, scaling the half-built building.

-One observer to LinkedIn, saying: "There were people walking round with hammers smashing fitted plasterboards up, using cable and throwing it out of the windows, climbing the crane, throwing materials out of windows.
+One observer posted a video to LinkedIn, saying: "There were people walking round with hammers smashing fitted plasterboards up, using cable and throwing it out of the windows, climbing the crane, throwing materials out of windows.
 The amount of money it must of [sic] cost the company that owns the site and companies working on it!

 "Can’t even get on site without hats, gloves, boots, glasses etc and people think it’s ok to behave that way?!
 I’m surprised someone didn’t end up in hospital."

-another LinkedIn user said: "Graham Group.
+Posting an image of the incident another LinkedIn user said: "Graham Group.
 Lost for words how over 150 people were all inside your half built site today.
 How did this happen it was a disaster waiting to happen."

 A spokesperson for Graham said: "We are aware that the boundary fencing of our Strand Street site was breached during the trophy parade on Sunday.